lf-edge/ekuiper/docs/en_US/operation/usage/monitor_with_prometheus.md

 View CPU running metrics for a rule

-- kuiper_rule_cpuUsage: The CPU running indicator of the rule represents the CPU time used by the CPU in the past 30 seconds, in ms.
+- kuiper_rule_cpu_ms: The CPU running indicator of the rule represents the CPU time used by the CPU in the past 30 seconds, in ms.

 ## Configuring the Prometheus Service in eKuiper